SysPoe/train-wiki/docs/Rollingstock/EMU.md

 # EMU (Walkers/Adtranz Electric Multiple Unit)

+**After the EMU farewell tour on Saturday, 5th July 2025, all EMUs have been retired from revenue service and are either being scrapped, preserved, or stored.**

 ![](../media/EMU_QR_SideShot.jpg)

 > The EMU as seen on [QR's _Carriage Layouts_ page](https://www.queenslandrail.com.au/forcustomers/accessibility/carriage-layouts)

-EMUs are objectively the best of all the train types on the QR SEQ network (in my opinion).
+EMUs were objectively the best of all the train types on the SEQ network (in my opinion).

 Back in the 1970s, QR stared electrifying Brisbane's suburban railways.
 The first section completed was between Ferny Grove and Darra and naturally, QR needed some new electric trains to run along the electrified route.

 QR ordered a batch of modern air-conditioned commuter trains from Walkers/ASEA at Maryborough.
-The EMUs are composed of three cars permanently coupled and are capable of seating up to 248 passengers, however they are often operated with two sets coupled together to form a six-car set.
-The 88 suburban units weigh approx. 150 tonnes, are 72.4m over couplers, have a maximum service speed of 100km/h (62.5mph) and an emergency stopping distance from that speed of only 415 metres.
+The EMUs were composed of three cars permanently coupled and were capable of seating up to 248 passengers, however they were often operated with two sets coupled together to form a six-car set.
+The 88 suburban units weigh approx. 150 tonnes, were 72.4m over couplers, have a maximum service speed of 100km/h (62.5mph) and an emergency stopping distance from that speed of only 415 metres.

 Individual car seating capacity: